When and How to Stop Breastfeeding a Baby

 A mother gives a toy to her baby

 Your baby will be ready for solid food by six months of age, and this readiness becomes prominent as he grows.
 Therefore, whenever the hunger pang strikes, try feeding some solid food to your baby.
-Starting with gooey, soft and smooth textured food, which may be milk-based, as it may make the transition process faster and easier.
+Start with gooey, soft and smooth textured food, which may be milk-based, as it may make the transition process faster and easier.

 4. First Choice – Formula or Solid Food

-If your baby seems hungry, do not offer breast milk rather go for either formula milk or any solid food.
-Your baby may act a bit grumpy for the first few times but when you keep giving him these options, he will associate them with his hunger and may shift his focus from breast milk to these options.
+If your baby seems hungry, do not offer breast milk.
+Rather, go for either formula milk or any solid food.
+Your baby may act a bit grumpy for the first few times, but when you keep giving him these options, he will associate them with his hunger and may shift his focus from breast milk to these options.

 5. Give Pacifier

-Babies are born with innate sucking instinct, and it may take them a bit of effort to let go of that instinct.
+Babies are born with an innate sucking instinct, and it may take them a bit of effort to let go of that instinct.
 Therefore, not because of hunger but just to satiate this instinct babies may sometimes opt for suckling.
 However, if you are in the process of weaning off, you can use a pacifier instead.

 How to Stop Breastfeeding at Night

 When you try to wean your baby, you might experience more challenges during the night weaning sessions.
 In most cases, a woman’s body is capable of producing more milk during the night time or early mornings.
-Therefore, in order to facilitate your baby’s transition from breast milk to other food options, you can offer high-calorie diet to your baby during the daytime so that your baby feels full towards his sleep time.
-Also, you may concentrate on offering breastfeeds in the afternoons, or early evenings only, that is somewhere from 1 PM to 7 PM.
+Therefore, in order to facilitate your baby’s transition from breast milk to other food options, you can offer a high-calorie diet to your baby during the daytime so that your baby feels full towards his sleep time.
+Also, you may concentrate on offering breastfeeds in the afternoons or early evenings only, that is, somewhere from 1 PM to 7 PM.

 How Long Can an Infant Take to Stop Breastfeeding?